Skip to main content

 • Q2 Release

-• To access the Project Tree, click on the Project Navigator button in the top left corner of the page.
-From there, you can select the programs you want to work with.
+To access the Project Tree, click the Project Navigator button in the top left corner of the page.
+From there, select the programs you want to work with.

-A program called "Q1 Suite Release" can be created to encompass the work for the upcoming release of three products that make up a suite.
-Use a program to view the collective progress and status of all the work that is going into the Q1 Release of the Suite.
+A program called "Q1 Suite Release" can encompass work for the upcoming release of three products in a suite.
+Use this program to view progress of all work in the Q1 Suite Release.

 • Application Suite